Customer Journey vs Customer Experience Maps: Which One Should You Use?

 When to use Customer Journey Mapping

-What is Customer Experience Mapping?
+What is a Customer Experience Map?

 When to use Customer Experience Mapping